 1918 saw a devastating influenza pandemic that killed anywhere from 50 million to hundreds of millions of people worldwide, and upwards of 675,00o in the US alone.
 One hundred years later, we are experiencing another wave of flu that has already claimed the lives of several dozen patients.
 One aspect of the 1918 outbreak was the toll taken on health care workers who had to deal with the overwhelming need for their skills.
 It must have been a mentally and physically exhausting experience, one that sometimes led to even more mortality.

 David graduated from the University of Pittsburgh School of Medicine in 1894, and opened a practice in Ellwood City, PA.
-When the US entered World War I, David joined the army, and treated military personnel at the “General Hospital No. 9” set up in 1918 in a hotel in Lakewood, New Jersey.
+When the US entered World War I, he joined the army, and treated military personnel at the “General Hospital No. 9” set up in 1918 in a hotel in Lakewood, New Jersey.
 Captain Vosler treated men with a range of ailments, from battle wounds to diabetes, in addition to several hundred flu cases.

 In the summer of 1918, the first World War in Europe was on the road to the November armistice.
 What was referred to at the time as the Spanish influenza was spreading from Europe to the US, fed by troop movements.
 Local newspapers in the US printed almost nothing about the coming epidemic, perhaps because of war time censorship that banned negative reporting.
 By August, flu deaths had already begun on the east coast.
 In September, after docking of a troop ship in Philadelphia, the first death was reported in that city.
 600 people fell ill the very next day.

 In October of 1918, authorities were scrambling to catch up with the mounting deaths in Pennsylvania, by closing down public gathering places like schools, churches, movie theaters, and sporting events.
 One city hard hit was Pittsburgh, only 40 miles from David Clare Vosler’s home of Ellwood City.
 One day after the movie theaters were shuttered, the first flu death was reported in Pittsburgh; only two weeks later, there were thousands of patients with flu symptoms.
 The details from the period are chilling – at least 4500 died in Pittsburgh city hospitals alone.
-It was estimated at that time that 700 children were orphaned in western Pennsylvania.
+It was estimated that 700 children were orphaned in western Pennsylvania.
 Hospitals set up tents on their lawns to handle the overflow.
 The overwhelming number of corpses presented a public health crisis, and coffin makers couldn’t keep up with demand.

 The impact of the pandemic was particularly hard on health care workers.
 A large percentage of doctors were working on the war effort, so local hospitals were forced to call in retired physicians and even inexperienced medical students.
 Nurses and doctors were severely overworked and sometimes fell ill themselves, with less hope for proper medical attention than the patients they were treating.